KiwiGaze/Should-we-chase-for-higher-education/README.md

 - **Loan-related Costs**: Interest rates on student loans, average debt at graduation.
 #### Gain Metrics:
 - **Immediate Financial Gains**: Starting salary post-graduation, salary progression over 5, 10, and 20 years.
-- **Long-term Financial Gains**: Lifetime earnings differential compared to high school graduates.
+- **Long-term Financial Gains**: Lifetime earnings differential compared to a lower education degree.
 - **Non-financial Gains**: Employment rate, job satisfaction, health benefits, and other quality-of-life indicators associated with higher education levels.
 #### Detailed Methodological Steps:
 1. Data Collection and Preprocessing:
 - Gather detailed cost and gain metrics from a range of sources, ensuring data is standardized and comparable across different time periods and demographics.
 2. Exploratory Data Analysis (EDA):
 - Visualize trends in both costs and gains, identifying patterns and outliers.
 - Conduct preliminary comparisons across degree levels, fields of study, and other key factors.
 3. Cost Analysis:
 - Calculate total costs of education, incorporating both direct and indirect costs, for different degree paths.
 Analyze trends in student loan debt and its impact on financial outcomes post-graduation.
 4. Gain Analysis:
 - Analyze salary data to calculate immediate and long-term financial gains, adjusting for inflation and economic conditions.
 - Evaluate non-financial gains using available metrics, assessing the broader impacts of higher education on individual well-being and societal benefits.
 5. Cost-Benefit Analysis (CBA):